 ISO 30408 Human resource management – Guidelines on human governance: guidelines on structuring an effective and responsive organisational human governance system that fosters increased collaboration across all stakeholders.

 ISO 30409 Human resource management – Workforce planning: guidelines to help organisations respond effectively to their current and projected workforce requirements.

 ISO/TS 30410 Human resource management – Impact of hire metrics: principles to determine the impact of critical positions on organisational performance.

 ISO/TS 30411 Human resource management – Quality of hire metrics: options to measure the quality of hire.

 ISO 30414 Human resource management - Human capital reporting: guidelines for organisations on the transparent human capital reporting for internal and external stakeholders.

 Standards that TC260 workgroups are actively developing include:

 The CIPD’s role in developing British and International standards

-Our profession has an important role to play as the experts on people, work and change - so no matter what your interest in people management and development is, and no matter where you live and work, you can contribute your expertise.
+Our profession has an important role to play as the experts on people, work and change - so no matter what your interest in people management and development is, or where you live and work, you can contribute your expertise.

 All British and International standards work is undertaken within a network of committees.
 It requires the voluntary contribution and commitment of experts.
 To get involved in standards work and share expertise in shaping future standards, individuals must become a member of a national or international standards committee.
 This requires the support of a nominating organisation; for example, a trade association, professional body or academic institution, in order to represent their views.
 Anyone interested in participating in the work of a national or international committee should contact the national standards setting body – see a list of participating member countries and the contact details for each national standards setting body.